Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
+Click for DetailsThe card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
 The Emperor: Worldly authority and power.
 Social mastery and oratory.
 One who is intelligent, experienced, confident and reasonable.
 A patriarch or primary male influence.
 The motive force of politics and society.
 The ability to fulfill plans and use mental control over the emotions.